 Create an Open Relationship

 Want to protect your child?
 Establish and maintain an open, trusting relationship so that your child feels comfortable coming to you with anything, including uncomfortable topics like the threat of or occurrence of abuse.
-The American Academy of Pediatrics recommends teaching children “early and often that there are no secrets between children and their parents, and that they should feel comfortable talking with their parent about anything – good or bad, fun or sad, easy or difficult.”
+The American Academy of Pediatrics recommends teaching children “early and often that there are no secrets between children and their parents, and that they should feel comfortable talking with their parents about anything – good or bad, fun or sad, easy or difficult.”

 This may seem easier said than done.
 Shaffer breaks an open relationship down into two pieces.